 - Value creation ratio: This is a measure of shareholder value creation that management believes captures the contribution of the company's insurance operations, the success of its investment strategy and the importance placed on paying cash dividends to shareholders.
 The value creation ratio measure is made up of two primary components: (1) rate of growth in book value per share plus (2) the ratio of dividends declared per share to beginning book value per share.
 Management believes this measure is useful, providing a meaningful measure of long-term progress in creating shareholder value.
-It is intended to be all-inclusive regarding changes in book value per share, and uses originally reported book value per share in cases where book value per share has been adjusted, such as adoption of Accounting Standards Updates with a cumulative effect of a change in accounting. - Statutory accounting rules: For public reporting, insurance companies prepare financial statements in accordance with GAAP.
-However, insurers also must calculate certain data according to statutory accounting rules as defined in the NAIC's Accounting Practices and Procedures Manual, which may be, and has been, modified by various state insurance departments and differ from GAAP.
-Statutory data is publicly available, and various organizations use it to calculate aggregate industry data, study industry trends and compare insurance companies. - Written premium: Under statutory accounting rules, property casualty written premium is the amount recorded for policies issued and recognized on an annualized basis at the effective date of the policy.
+It is intended to be all-inclusive regarding changes in book value per share, and uses originally reported book value per share in cases where book value per share has been adjusted, such as adoption of Accounting Standards Updates with a cumulative effect of a change in accounting. - Written premium: Under statutory accounting rules in the U.S., property casualty written premium is the amount recorded for policies issued and recognized on an annualized basis at the effective date of the policy.
 Management analyzes trends in written premium to assess business efforts.
-Earned premium, used in both statutory and GAAP accounting, is calculated ratably over the policy term.
 The difference between written and earned premium is unearned premium.